 "The best times in my career have been when I am fighting like hell to win justice for a hard-working person or their family, whether my client is an airline employee who has raised aviation-safety concerns, a finance professional who has stuck his neck out to stop fraud on investors, or a health-care executive who has refused to put profit before the needs of patients.
 Representing deserving individuals against wealthy corporations, whether in retaliation cases or in seeking financial rewards for reporting wrongdoing, is what energizes me more than anything else I do.
 And I get to do it every day, which is why I love my job."

 "Fighting against injustice and unfair business practices has been the main focus of my life for nearly forty years."

-From 1981 to 1984 Mr. Marshall practiced as a staff attorney with the Political Rights Defense Fund, where he represented trade unionists and political activists nationwide in civil liberties, free speech, defamation, and political asylum litigation.
-He then worked as a steelworker, garment worker, freight railroad conductor, and refinery worker for 12 years, and was a rank-and-file union activist in some of the nation’s largest industries and unions.
-He returned to the full-time practice of law in Washington, D.C., in 1997.
+Mr. Marshall earned his law degree from Harvard Law School in 1980.
+From 1981 to 1984, he was a staff attorney with the Political Rights Defense Fund, where he represented trade unionists and political activists nationwide in civil liberties, free speech, defamation, and political asylum litigation.
+He then worked for 12 years as a steelworker, garment worker, freight railroad conductor and refinery worker, and was a rank-and-file union activist in some of the nation’s largest industries and unions, before returning to the full-time practice of law in 1997.